 Sometimes, a good company that people highly favor can perform worse than a worse company that people do not like that much.

 The myth that higher risk always means higher returns sounds like it makes sense at first.
 However, there are many cases when a higher risk does not make higher returns.
 We are here talking about the risk in different stocks.

 Another way to look at it is to look at the best investors in the world.
-For instance, if you look at Warren Buffett portfolio, you will not see risky assets.
+For instance, if you look at Warren Buffett’s portfolio, you will not see risky assets.
 You will see assets that have high value but were undervalued in the market.

 10. You need to be a genius to invest

 This is a really old myth.
 But this is still only a myth.
 You do not need to be extremely smart to invest in the stock market.
 You need to be in control of your emotions.
-Your emotions can a huge problem when you invest, much more than your intelligence.
+Your emotions can be a huge problem when you invest, much more than your intelligence.

 This myth is also often related to age.
 Some people think they are too young or too old to invest in the stock market.
-But there is no correlation with age and the ability to make money on the stock market.
+But there is no correlation between age and the ability to make money on the stock market.